Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Method

-where $p^i_{j}$ denotes the probability that the $i$-th transcript in the shuffled sequence is the $j$-th transcript in the original ordered sequence and $o_i$ is the groundtruth order in the original ordered sequence.
+where $p^i_{j}$ denotes the probability that the \emph{i}-th transcript in the shuffled sequence is the \emph{j}-th transcript in the original ordered sequence and $o_i$ is the ground truth order in the original ordered sequence.